buildplan/rsync-backup-script/README.md

     sudo cat /root/.ssh/id_ed25519.pub
     ```

-    *If you encounter permission issues use `sudo su` to access root directly.*

-  - Go to your Hetzner Robot panel, select your Storage Box, and paste the entire public key content into the "SSH Keys" section.
+  - Add the public key to your Hetzner Storage Box via the control panel.
+Test the connection:.

   - Or use the `ssh-copy-id` command (replace `u444300` and the hostname with your own details):

     ```sh
     sudo ssh-copy-id -p 23 -s u444300-sub4@u444300.your-storagebox.de

+    # Hetzner Storage Box requires the `-s` flag.
     ```

-    *Hetzner Storage Box requires the `-s` flag.*

-  - **Test the connection**.
-You can find the correct port and user in your `backup.conf` file.

-    ```sh
-    sudo ssh -p 23 u444300-sub4@u444300.your-storagebox.de 'echo "Connection successful"'
-    ```

-    If this works without asking for a password, you are ready.

 ### 3\.
-Place and Configure Files
+Place and Configure Files (If not downloading with `wget` above)

 1. Create your script directory: `mkdir -p /home/user/scripts/backup && cd /home/user/scripts/backup`
 2. Create the two files (`backup_script.sh` and `backup.conf`) in this directory using the content provided below.